 High Cholesterol In Women Not Same Heart Attack Risk As For Men

-Women get protection from their hormones for reducing heart attack risk, and it is progesterone that makes the difference.
+Women get protection from their hormones for reducing heart attack risk, and it is progesterone that can make a difference.

 This is because women do not deposit fat in the arteries in the same way that men do but the same guidelines apply when treating high cholesterol levels in men and women.